massi92/COMPSAC2025/README.md

-# COMPSAC 2025
-## LLM-driven Data Service Discovery in the Internet of Production
+# LLM-driven Data Service Discovery in the Internet of Production

 Supplementary material for COMPSAC2025